hakzzang/GamjaTwigim/README.md

 ### Goal of this repository

 We will make flutter application related pochapeng.
 I think that this application will to be pochapeng's gallery application.
+### - We must to write when we study flutter language.
 - We have to make a beautiful animation.
 - We have to make a android and ios application.
 - We have to make freely.